Getting Started

 - Standard - Five colored notes

-- Drums - Five colored with support for double kick and cymbal flags
+- Drums - Five colored notes with support for double kick and cymbal flags

 - GHL (Guitar Hero Live) - Three black and three white notes